CumulusNetworks/config-backup-upgrade-helper/README.md

 - All changes are submitted for user approval before being made, unless 'force' option is used
 - Allows optional exclude of specific directories from archive or migration
 - Write out debugging log to /var/log/config_file_changes.log.gz and store a copy in /mnt/persist/backup/
+- Backup archive can be restored to a newly imaged switch via 'tar -C / -xvf BACKUP_ARCHIVE_NAME'

 - Ansible playbook provided to create backup archive from 2.5.
 Can be used to migrate configs to 3.0

 # Usage: Config File Migration Script